anybox/anybox.buildbot.odoo/README.rst

 way, and even add more builds, possibly not even related to OpenERP.

-The real-time scheduling works by keeping a local mirror in sync, with hooks to call the master (currently for Bazaar and Mercurial only).
+The real-time scheduling works by polling the remote VCS systems (currently for Bazaar and Mercurial only).
+There is a basic URL rewritting capability to ease make this polling efficient.

 Master setup
 ~~~~~~~~~~~~